 Alfie (former Year 6)

 St Mary's Catholic Primary School recognises the importance of having a pupil voice and ensuring it is is heard.
-It is for this reason that the children involved in the School Council are involved in the decision making process.
+For this reason, children involved in the School Council are part of the the decision-making process.

 Councillors are elected by their peers and each class is represented by two councillors.
 They meet on a regular basis and then report back to their classes through Class Council meetings, giving all children some involvement in the decision making process.